SenseNet/sensenet/docs/content-repository.md

  ### Managing sensenet Content Repository

-In an ECM system the most frequently used operations are searching, reading and writing content in the content repository.
+In an system the most frequently used operations are searching, reading and writing content in the content repository.
 Document libraries in workspaces, custom forms, pictures in image libraries are all stored and managed in the one and only big tree of sensenet Content Repository.
-If you want to have an overview of the whole tree structure (similarly to Windows Explorer or OSX Finder) you can use the administrative GUI of sensenet ECM, the [Content Explorer](content-explorer.md) (this is available only if you have the [WebPages](https://github.com/SenseNet/sn-webpages) component or the full sensenet ECM 6.5 product installed).
+If you want to have an overview of the whole tree structure (similarly to Windows Explorer or OSX Finder) you can use the administrative GUI of sensenet, the [Content Explorer](content-explorer.md) (this is available only if you have the [WebPages](https://github.com/SenseNet/sn-webpages) component or the full sensenet ECM 6.5 product installed).